voorhoede/lean-web-kit/readme.md

 ### Getting started

-Read our compleet [getting started guide](https://leanwebkit.voorhoede.nl/en/getting-started/) here.
+Read our complete [getting started guide](https://leanwebkit.voorhoede.nl/en/getting-started/) here.
 This guide will help you with the CMS setup, cloning the repository and deploying your project using [Netlify](https://www.netlify.com/).
 In case all you need is a copy of the repository, proceed by following the steps below.

 * Clone the repository.
 * Copy `.env.example` to `.env` and set the environment variables.
 Copy them from the [Netlify build configuration](https://app.netlify.com/sites/leanwebkit/settings/deploys#build-environment-variables) or ask your tech lead.